drawidsw/surfs-up/README.md

 ### Usage of Sqlalchemy ORM

 There are two ways to retrieve data from a relational database in most applications.
-* Execute sql queries directly - this can be done by calling the **execute** function on the **engine** object created by sqlalchemy when it connects to the database.
+* **Execute sql queries directly** - this can be done by calling the **execute** function on the **engine** object created by sqlalchemy when it connects to the database.
-* Use ORM - ORM stands for *Object Relationship mapping*.
-The advantage of using ORM is that it allows a developer to define schemas, data types and relationships between entities **all within code**.
-ORM offers equivalent functions such as **query**, and **filter** for SQL clauses allowing the developer to write queries on the entities that represent various tables and columns in the database.
-In this exercise, ORM framework is used to query the tables.
+* **Use ORM** - ORM stands for *Object Relationships Mapping*.
+The advantage of using ORM is that it allows a developer to define schemas, data types and relationships among entities **all within code**.
+ORM also offers equivalent functions - such as **query**, and **filter** - for SQL clauses allowing the developer to write queries on the entities that represent various tables and columns in the database.
+In this exercise, the ORM framework is used to query the tables.

 ## Results